All Episodes

 And if the government in the process of prosecuting a crime makes one mistake, then you just have to give the defendant the benefit of the doubt.

-Um regardless of whether he's even guilty of the other crimes, because that evidence right there that the FBI planted information, that shows that we have a much greater villain than Keith Rainier as an individual could ever be in the FBI itself.
+So I am adamantly opposed to his imprisonment at this time, regardless of whether he's even guilty of the other crimes, because that evidence right there that the FBI planted information shows that we have a much greater villain than Keith Ranieri as an individual could ever be in the FBI itself.

 Are you asked to follow orders without question?

-And so it's like so ironic to me that there's this there's this you know antagonism toward Nexium and all of its members and its leader coming from these institutions that have actually committed the crimes on mass scales.
+And so it's like so ironic to me that there's this antagonism toward Nexium and all of its members and its leader coming from these institutions that have actually committed the crimes on mass scales.

 There's not a lot to say after that.

-And that's a question that I never had, wasn't even thinking about before all this happened.
+And that's a question that I never had, you know, wasn't even thinking about before all this happened.

 And I see, you know, one of the reasons we're fighting so hard is this is an incredible opportunity to really expose that this happens in the justice system.